NVlabs/FLAT/README.md

 3. Run `python testing_NETWORK_NAME.py -n 1` in `./pipe/`, where `NETWORK_NAME` is the method name you want to test, e.g., `MOM_MRM_LF2`; this will process the first image of the dataset only.
 To process all images, use '-n -1' or no additional arguments.
 Visualization results will be in `./pipe/results`.

 ## Organization of the folders
+Once downloaded using `python init.py`.
 The FLAT dataset is organized in the following way.

 ./FLAT